grab/engineering-blog/_posts/2023-03-30-evolution-of-quality.md

 This type of testing focuses on individual components within the application and is useful for testing specific use cases of a service or feature.
 To reduce manual effort from QA engineers, teams started exploring automation and introduced a mobile testing framework for [component testing](https://applitools.com/learn/concepts/component-testing/).

 This UI component testing framework used mocked API responses to test screens and interactions on the elements.
-These UI component tests were automatically executed whenever the pipeline was run helped to reduce manual regression efforts.
-With shift left testing, we also revised the DoD for new features to include at least 70% coverage of UI component tests.
+These UI component tests were automatically executed whenever the pipeline was run, which helped to reduce manual regression efforts.
+With shift-left testing, we also revised the DoD for new features to include at least 70% coverage of UI component tests.

 #### Backend integration testing